EnduranceCode/android-playground/README.md

 #### Project Overview

 The goal is to provide a way for users to adjust preferences in app developed in [Project6](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project6) and remember which preferences they've chosen previously.

+### Project 8 - Inventory App, Stage 1

+This project's code is stored in the branch [project8](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/project8).

+#### Project Overview

+The goal is to set up a database schema for an Book Store App.
+This project **does not have any UI components**; instead, the main focus is what happens behind the scenes, implementing a simple database.
+It contains a subclass of SQLiteOpenHelper and a Contract.

 ## Lessons